shiver-me-timbers/smt-cloudformation-parent/README.md

 All of the CloudFormation [Intrinsic Functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) have also been mapped, except for [Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-transform.html).
-Transform is excluded because the functionality it provides can now be solved through Java and this library instead.
+Transform has been excluded because the functionality it provides can now be solved through Java and this library instead.
 If at any time new functions are added and you find that they are not supported by this library please raise an issue.

 #### Fn::Base64